stac-utils/stactools/docs/footprint.rst

 However, a polygon this dense both makes the Item body very large and increases the computation required to perform an intersects calculation during search, with little benefit.
-These polygons can be simplified by defining a minimum distance, in degrees, for which two points may be collapsed into one.
+These polygons can be simplified by defining a maximum distance, in degrees, within which the simplified polygon must be to original polygon points.
 This is also useful when the polygon in the native CRS has a large number of points, so that the end result is a polygon of a more manageable size.

-When using the raster_footprint functions, the ``simplify_tolerance`` parameter defines the a minimum distance, in degrees, for which points should be combined.
+When using the methods in the :mod:`~stactools.core.utils.raster_footprint` module, the ``simplify_tolerance`` parameter defines the distance within which the simplified polygon must be to the original polygon points.
 This will require some experimentation to find the appropriate value for the CRS of your data.